YCAMInterlab/Duration/README.md

 ## Connecting things to Duration

-By itself Duration is pretty useless, as it's designed to work in close collaboration with other realtime environments.
+By itself Duration is pretty useless, so let's hook it up to another realtime environment through OSC.

 ### Receiving output